spring-io/develocity-conventions/README.md

 Publishing build scans and pushing to the remote cache requires authentication via an access key.
 Additionally, pushing to the remote cache also requires that a CI environment be detected.
-When running on CI, the access key should be made available via the `GRADLE_ENTERPRISE_ACCESS_KEY` environment variable.
+When running on CI, the access key should be made available via the `DEVELOCITY_ACCESS_KEY` environment variable.
+`GRADLE_ENTERPRISE_ACCESS_KEY` can also be used although it will result in a deprecation warning from Gradle.

 #### Bamboo